MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

 |[in] *pSplitImageList*|Pointer to a [CImageList](../../mfc/reference/cimagelist-class.md) object to assign to the current split button control.|

 ### Return Value
- `true` if this method is successful; otherwise, `false`.
+ TRUE if this method is successful; otherwise, FALSE.

 ### Remarks
- Use this method only with controls whose button style is `BS_SPLITBUTTON` or `BS_DEFSPLITBUTTON`.
+ Use this method only with controls whose button style is BS_SPLITBUTTON or BS_DEFSPLITBUTTON.

- This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the `BCSIF_IMAGE` flag and the `himlGlyph` member with the *pSplitImageList* parameter, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.
+ This method initializes the `mask` member of a [BUTTON_SPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775955) structure with the BCSIF_IMAGE flag and the `himlGlyph` member with the *pSplitImageList* parameter, and then sends that structure in the [BCM_GETSPLITINFO](http://msdn.microsoft.com/library/windows/desktop/bb775969) message that is described in the Windows SDK.

 ##  <a name="setsplitinfo"></a>  CButton::SetSplitInfo
  Specifies parameters that determine how Windows draws the current split button control.